Who do I call if there is an emergency?

 How do I pay the Association Fees?

 Owners may elect to pay their Association Fees via check, credit card, or have the amount automatically withdrawn from their bank account.
 Checks must be accompanied by the “assessment coupon” and should be mailed directly to the bank shown on the coupon.
-(Payment without a payment coupon may delay processing.)
+(Payment without a payment coupon may delay processing—make sure the property address is on the check.)
 Owners may opt to have their payments withdrawn automatically from their bank accounts.
 There is no charge for this service and it eliminates the inconvenience of checks and coupons while ensuring timeliness of payment.

 At any time, an owner may log into the MMI Portal and view their assessment account.
 From that screen, you are one click away from making a one-time debit or credit card payment.
 Credit card payments are subject to fees mandated by card processing companies.

 To whom do I make my check payable?